I love wings! I mean, I really love wings. So when the wing shop I frequented (on a near daily basis) closed down, I became somewhat unhinged.

 The idea of not being able to step outside my building, cross the street and get my daily fix of 20 wings (half extra hot, half lemon pepper, all flats) kind of got me down for a while.

 Want the short version?
-I like the Enameled Dutch Oven from Lodge.
+I like the Enameled Dutch Oven from Lodge at Amazon.

 I tried a few different stores.
 First the Publix deli, then the Wing Stop down the street, and some other obscure place with a name I cannot remember.
 But none did the job, either they were too far away for me to walk to or the wings just weren’t up to par.

 So I decided it was time to quit being lazy and make them myself.
-I found the best way to fry them up and laid it all out for you here.
+I found the best way to fry wings up and laid it all out for you.
 The problem was I didn’t own anything to deep fry my wings in.